Pana/nrm/README.md

     use <registry>         change registry to registry
     add <registry> <url> [home] add one custom registry del <registry>         delete one custom registry
-    home <registry> [brower] open the homepage of registry with optional brower help                   print this help
+    home <registry> [browser] open the homepage of registry with optional browser help                   print this help

   Options: